amd/ZenDNN/docs/operator/low_overhead_operator/lowoha_matmul_operator.md

 ```

 **Key Points for Per-Group INT8:**

 - **Source and weight groups must match**: When both use per-group scales, `K / group_size` must be the same for source dims `{M, G}` and weight dims `{G, N}`.
 - **Scale data types**: Both `f32` and `bf16` are supported for scale tensors.
 - **Dynamic source quantization**: When `src_scale.buff` is `nullptr` with `dynamic_quant = true`, the scale is computed from the source data at runtime using per-group statistics.
 - **Weight reorder caching**: The weight reorder cache key includes the group size, so different group sizes for the same weight tensor produce separate cache entries.

 ## Weight Caching and Reordering

 One of the key features of LowOHA MatMul is **automatic weight reordering and caching**.

-### How It Works
+### How Weight Caching Works

 1. **First Execution**:
    - Weights are reordered to the optimal format for the selected backend
    - Reordered weights are stored in an LRU cache
-   - Cache key is generated from weight pointer, dimensions, data type, backend, and group size (for per-group symmetric quantization)
+   - Cache key is generated from weight pointer, dimensions, data type, backend, and (for per-group symmetric quantization) group size

 2. **Subsequent Executions**:
    - Cache is queried using the same key
-   - If cache hit: reordered weights are retrieved (fast path)
+   - On cache hit: reordered weights are retrieved (fast path)
-   - If cache miss: weights are reordered and cached
+   - On cache miss: weights are reordered and cached

 3. **Cache Eviction**:
    - When cache is full, least recently used weights are evicted
    - Evicted weights are freed to make room for new entries

 ## Zero-Point Compensation Caching (INT8)

-For INT8 matmul with asymmetric quantization, LowOHA provides **automatic caching of 1D zero-point compensation**:
+For INT8 MatMul with asymmetric quantization, LowOHA provides **automatic caching of 1D zero-point compensation**:

-### How It Works
+### How ZP Compensation Caching Works

 1. **1D Compensation (src_zp only)**:
    - Compensation depends only on weight column sums: `comp[n] = -src_zp × Σ(B[k,n])`